true-while/AzureFastStartForIoT/Fraud Detection/README.md

 If you don't want to or can't setup the PiR detector, you can make a small change to the application to trigger a photo manually.

+For devices with an attached monitor you can add a button to the UWPs main application:

 1. Open the MainPage.xaml and add a button to the canvas wherever you want.
 2. Set it's content to "Take Photo".